bradymholt/xertz/README.md

 #### Content Package Directory

-If subdirectory of `content/` contans contains a file called `index.md`, it will be deemed a Content Package Directory.
-This means all files within the directory will be
+If subdirectory of `posts/` contains contains a file called `index.md`, it will be deemed a Content Package Directory.
+This means all files within the directory will be processed as a unit and copied to a corresponding output directory.

 For example, if you had a directory structure defined as: